vilmibm/puppet-tilde/README.md

 ## MotD

 There is basic Message of the Day support.
-To customize the motd, make a branch of the checked out puppet module and edit `templates/motd.erb`.
-The default template just has a basic cowsay with a few instructions (and shows your server's hostname).
+The motd is laid out for you but you can directly edit it at `/etc/motd`.
+Puppet does not manage the file after first generating it.
+The included template just has a basic cowsay with a few instructions (and shows your server's hostname).

 A `motd` alias that just runs `cat /etc/motd` is also added by the aliases file in `/etc/skel`.